aaykut-a/GrADS-Scripts/README.md

 # GrADS-Scripts
 GrADS Scripts that can be useful.

 Useful scripts that I make.
-I am en engineering student and interested in data visualization.
-For now, it is just GrADS.
+I am creating maps with GrADS.
+I will upload scripts regularly.If you have any questions, let me know.

+aykac@gtu.edu.tr